 Start the engine without any choke.
 If the engine will not start after two pulls of the rope or two 5 second attempts with the electric starter move choke lever to position 2.
 Start the engine without activating the throttle lever.
 As soon as the engine starts move the choke lever to OFF.

-8) Multi-Switch Housing
+8) Multi-Switch Housing (550 model and 49 Ranger 600 E-TEC)

 - 1. Start/Electronic Reverse button

 - 2. Headlamp dimmer switch

-- 3. Heating grips

-- 4. Heating throttle lever
+- 3. Heating throttle lever

-- 5. Mode/set button
+- 4. Start/Electronic Reverse button

 Start/Electronic Reverse (RERTM) Button